imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-09-24-how-to-elevate-your-masculine-energy-in-autumn.md

 Relaxed, allowing, flowing, free from control or outcome.

-# Fall / Winter: Masculine Energy
+# Fall / Winter and Masculine Energy

 > What is masculine energy?
 >